droosma/blog/content/post/practical-approaches-database-testing-testcontainers/index.md

 }
 ```

-By implementing the `IClassFixture<T>` interface xUnit will inject an instance of `PostgreSQLFixture` into the test class.
-This instance will be initialized before starting execution of any of the tests inside the test class and disposed after all the tests have been executed.
-Using this approach introduces a small problem though, as the `PostgreSQLFixture` is shared between all the tests in the test class, it also means that our database tests are no longer isolated from each other.
-We can see this in action by adding another test to the `PostgresUsersTests` class.
+Implementing `IClassFixture<T>`, xUnit injects an instance of `PostgreSQLFixture` into the test class, initializing it before any tests run and disposing of it afterward.
+However, this introduces potential issues with test isolation, as seen when adding another test that conflicts due to shared database state:

 ```csharp
 [Fact]